-If every Scripture is inspired by God, then there can be no Scripture which isn't inspired by God.
+If all Scripture is inspired by God, then there can be no part of Scripture that isn't inspired by God.

 "Given by inspiration of God" comes from one Greek word meaning "God breathed."

 "But above all, remember that no prophecy in Scripture will be found to have come from the prophet's own prompting; for never did prophecy come by human will, but men sent by God spoke as they were impelled by the Holy Spirit" (II Peter 1:20-21, Weymouth).